Thomas Hurd: Death and legacy

-When Hurd died on 29 April 1823, he was a superintendent of chronometers and a commissioner for the discovery of longitude.
+Hurd had been in poor health since 1820, and he died on 29 April 1823, while still in office.
+He was also a superintendent of chronometers and a commissioner for the discovery of longitude.
 Hurd was survived by his wife and he left plantations in both America and the West Indies.
 To his wife he left "enslaved people on Grenada and Dominica that had been given and bequeathed to him by his 'worthy and respected friend' Samuel Proudfoot of Clapham Common".